Dr. Alex Stone, DPT, CSCS

 Vibrations are awesome when you want to relax.
 They help improve blood flow through the areas being vibrated.
 On the other hand, percussions do the same thing (and more), only they tend to be more aggressive.

-Now, the neck (especially the front part) is delicate.
-Even if a massage gun can only offer vibration therapy, you need to be careful not to mess with the front part of your neck.
+The neck (especially the front part) is delicate.
+Even if a massage gun can only offer vibration therapy, you need to be careful not to damage the front part of your neck.

-The front part of your neck carries some really important stuff – like crucial arteries.
+The front part of your neck carries some crucial arteries.
 Using a massage gun directly on these arteries could literally damage them.

-The most important arteries around the front of the neck are the carotid arteries.
+The carotid arteries are the most important arteries around the front of the neck.
 They help with the supply of blood to the brain.
 The internal carotid arteries supply blood to the brain, while the external arteries supply blood to your face and neck.

-When you apply a massage gun directly to these arteries, you could slow or stop this important blood supply.
+Applying a massage gun directly to these arteries could slow or stop this important blood supply.
 This could result in dizziness, confusion, fainting, or more serious problems like a stroke.

-Our advice is that you leave the front part of your neck alone and focus on the back/sides of your neck.
-If you want the best results, you need to focus on the trapezius muscle.
-It’s located just above your shoulders.
+We advise you to leave the front part of your neck alone and focus on the back and sides of your neck.
+For the best results, focus on the trapezius muscle just above your shoulders.

-Can You Use Massage Gun on Back of Neck?
+Can You Use a Massage Gun on the Back of the Neck?

 Yes.
 That’s where your focus needs to be.
 We’ve already seen that it can be pretty harmful to try and massage the front part of your neck using a massage gun.
-However, it’s perfectly safe to use one on the back of your neck – you just need to know where to apply it.
+However, using one on the back of your neck is perfectly safe – you just need to know where to apply it.

+Yes, you can.
 The back of your neck has a lot of delicate parts that you need to watch out for when you are using a massage gun.
 For example, never use a massage gun directly on your spine.
-You could cause bruising, or more serious damage like a fracture.
+You could cause bruising or more serious damage, like a fracture.

-When you want to relieve the pain and the stiffness in your neck, focus on the levator scapulae muscle and the upper trapezius.
+When you want to relieve neck pain and stiffness, focus on the levator scapulae muscle and the upper trapezius.
 These two muscles work together to elevate the scapula.
-If you are an athlete, especially if your sport requires you to do repetitive movements (throwers and swimmers), you will need a massage here.
+If you are an athlete, especially if your sport requires repetitive movements (throwers and swimmers), you must focus on massaging them.

 The same goes for construction workers and other jobs with repetitive arm movements.
 To alleviate that pain, you may need to massage the back of your neck and (same as for athletes) focus on the scapulae and the upper trapezius.

 Shoulder tension, which tends to go hand in hand with pain at the back of your neck, could also be treated using a massage gun by following the pattern of working on these two major muscles.
-One large factor in developing neck pain and tension is posture.
+One large factor in developing neck pain and tension is incorrect body postures.

 When we stand or sit for long hours without support for our head and shoulders, our upper trapezius and levator scapulae become tired from holding our neck and shoulders in place.
-When these muscles become tired, we start to feel soreness and tension in our head and neck.
+When these muscles become tired, we start to feel muscular tension and muscle soreness around our head and neck areas.

 Using a Massage Gun on Your Neck – What To Know

-You can read our best massage gun for neck and shoulder pain post for the best recommended devices.
+You can read our best massage gun for neck and shoulder pain posts for the best-recommended devices.
 Once you have your preferred device, the key is to try to use that device properly.

 Best Massage Gun Neck Attachment

-Like we’ve said, you will need to use the right massage gun neck attachment if you want the massage to be effective and safe.
-Again, here we recommend using something you are comfortable with.
+As we’ve said, you must use the right massage gun neck attachment if you want the massage to be effective and safe.
+Again, here, we recommend using something you are comfortable with.

 Most people prefer softer attachments.
 Some massage guns come with cushioned or Soft attachments.
-For example, Ekrin 365 and Bantam have an excellent soft ball attachment.
+For example, Ekrin 365 and Bantam have excellent soft ball attachments.
 Theragun Pro has the Supersoft attachment.

 The fork attachment is designed to be used around the spine (Ekrin Bantam).